-To articulate effective rhetorical discourses, both transnational corporations and NGOs had to do much more than impart their favoured norms on key negotiators.
-Justifying "selfish interests on the basis of egoistical reasons is nearly impossible in the public sphere."
-Transnational corporations would not have convinced policy makers of the need to raise international patent standards simply by relying on the need of developed countries to redress their trade deficit.
-Similarly, NGOs could not justify an interpretative declaration recognizing policy space for public health simply by underlining developing countries' interest in technological transfers.
-Every stakeholder of the patent regime who wants to frame their ideas as solutions to policy problems must translate their material interests into the language of universal values or widely accepted norms.
+egoistical reasons is nearly impossible in the public sphere".38 Transnational corporations would not have been convincing about the need to raise international patent standards simply by relying on the need of developed countries to redress their trade deficit.
+Similarly, NGOs could justify an interpretative declaration recognizing policy space for public health simply by underlining the interest of developing countries for technological transfers.
+Every stakeholder of the patent regime who wants to frame his or her ideas as solutions to policy problems must translate his or her material interests into the language of universalistic values or commonly accepted norms.
 As the next section will show, one of these values used in rhetorical discourses, both by the advocates and opponents of strong international standard, is the respect for property rights.